chatwhole/chatwhole/README.md

+# Unified Overview of AI Projects in This Repository

+This repository contains multiple AI-driven projects, each targeting a specific domain with end-to-end solutions including backend APIs, frontend UIs, deployment scripts, and integrations.

+---

-# Customer 360 Data Platform for Personalized Financial Services
+## 1. Customer 360 Data Platform for Personalized Financial Services

-## Overview
+### Overview
-This project demonstrates a high-impact Customer 360 Data Platform that integrates customer data, enables real-time personalization, and ensures compliance with data privacy laws (GDPR, CCPA).
-It showcases a scalable, cloud-native architecture using AWS, Kafka, Snowflake, FastAPI, and Streamlit.
+A scalable, cloud-native platform integrating customer data from multiple sources to enable real-time personalization and compliance with data privacy laws (GDPR, CCPA).

-## Features
+### Features
 - Data ingestion from mock CRM and transaction sources to AWS S3.
 - Data integration with deduplication and enrichment using pandas.
 - Real-time updates via Kafka streaming.